 - vitamin K deficiency

 For most people with a protein S deficiency, a potentially dangerous blood clot is often the first sign that something is wrong.
-The clot most often appears in the leg or chest area and there are usually no symptoms leading up to the event.
+The clot most often appears in the leg or lung, and there are usually no symptoms leading up to the event.

-Your doctor will evaluate your medical history and your medication use before the test to decide when the test should be done and if you need to do anything to prepare.
-Two considerations before testing include:
+Your doctor will evaluate your medical history and medication use before the test to decide when it should be done and if you need to do anything to prepare.

-- You will need to stop taking anticoagulants for a minimum of two weeks to ensure accurate results.
+You will also need to stop taking anticoagulants for a minimum of two weeks before testing, to ensure accurate results.
 Never stop taking anticoagulation drugs without your doctor’s approval.

-You will need to provide a blood sample for a protein S measurement.
+You will need to provide a blood sample for your protein S measurement.
 Your doctor will insert a needle into one of your veins and collect a sample of your blood in a vial.
 You may experience some minor pain as the needle is being inserted and some soreness afterward.
-Serious complications, however, are rare.
+Serious complications are rare.

 Your doctor will interpret your results and discuss any abnormalities with you, as well as the diagnosis if there is one.
 Results are usually presented in terms of percent inhibition.
-These percentage values should usually fall between about 60 and 150.
-There might be some slight differences among testing facilities.
-High levels of protein S are not typically cause for concern, whereas low levels indicate a deficiency in protein S, which could signal an infection or a likelihood of blood clots.
+These percentage values should usually fall between 60 and 150.

-If a protein S deficiency does exist, the follow-up will depend on the cause.
-Sometimes, there is another condition causing protein S levels to be lower than they should be.
+If a protein S deficiency does exist, follow-up steps will depend on the cause.
+Sometimes there is another condition causing protein S levels to be lower than they should be.
 In these cases, addressing the underlying condition is the logical next step.

 For those with an inherited deficiency, the focus will usually be on reducing or eliminating risk factors for clots.
-Simple lifestyle changes such as quitting smoking, exercising often, and avoiding the use of birth control pills are just some ways to lessen the chances that a lower than optimal amount of protein S will lead to a potentially dangerous clot.
+Lifestyle changes, such as quitting smoking, exercising often, maintaining a healthy weight, and avoiding estrogen-containing medications, are some ways to lessen the chances that a lower-than-optimal amount of protein S will lead to a dangerous clot.